wyattscarpenter/blog/readme.md

 You can search the full text of my blog using <https://github.com/wyattscarpenter/blog/search?q=example>.
 You can also use the rss link above to get the full text of this blog, and then (for example) ctrl-f it.

 If you have any comments or corrections, feel free to submit a pull request <https://github.com/wyattscarpenter/blog/pulls>.
 Note: by doing this, you agree to release your contribution into the public domain under CC0.
-If there are comments on a post, I put them in a related text file (foo.comments.txt) and include a [[💬](foo.comments.txt)] at the end of the listing of the blogpost here.
+If there are comments on a post, I put them in a related text file (foo.comments.txt) and include a [[💬︎](foo.comments.txt)] at the end of the listing of the blogpost here.

 If you don't know the C programming language, you may enjoy reading <https://github.com/wyattscarpenter/guide-to-c> to gain background for many of these posts.